 What is this course all about?

 This two-week course, a collaboration between Louisiana State University in Shreveport (LSUS) and Universität Lüneburg, is an official three-hour credit course.
-As part of 2008 Summer undergraduate electives, participants will be studying Issues in European Business on location!
+Participants will be studying Issues in European Business on location!
 For most of the time, students will be staying with German families and students in Lüneburg, a town approximately 30 miles south of Hamburg.
 They will be attending seminars at the Universität Lüneburg and visit companies in and around Lüneburg.
 Additionally, students will make trips to Hamburg and Berlin and several other places of academic and professional interest.
 The field trip is a wonderful opportunity for all participants to increase their understanding of other business practices and cultures.

 When does the course take place?

-The course takes place between the Spring and Summer semesters (May 14-27).
+The course takes place between the Spring and Summer semesters.

 Where exactly are we going?